Course Outline

 Quick Examples for Government

-• Managing changes in the configuration to ensure compliance with regulatory requirements
+• Managing changes in the server configuration.

 Playbooks for Government

-• Accelerated Mode for faster execution of playbooks
+• Accelerated Mode for faster playbook execution.

-• Asynchronous Actions for handling long-running processes
+• Asynchronous Actions to handle long-running tasks.

-• Delegation, rolling updates, and local actions for flexible deployment strategies
+• Delegation, rolling updates, and local actions for flexible deployment strategies.

-• Lookups for retrieving data from external sources
+• Lookups for retrieving data from external sources.

-• Tags for selective task execution
+• Tags for selective task execution.

-• Vault for secure management of sensitive information
+• Vault for secure management of sensitive information.

 Dealing with Modules for Government

-• Installing and managing modules to enhance functionality
+• Installing and managing Ansible modules.

 Other Considerations for Government